-2.2 The primary submitting organization notifies the Technical Committee Chair (TTC) of the intent to submit
+2.2 The submission team notifies the Technical Committee Chair (TTC) of the intent to submit

-The primary submitting organization provides the OGC TCC notice of the intent to submit a candidate standard via the RFC process.
+The submission team informs the OGC TCC of the intent to submit a candidate standard via the RFC process.
+This can be done by email.

-2.3 What is the minimum number of Members required for a Submission Team
+2.3 What is the minimum number of Members required for a Submission Team?